Boiler Upgrade Scheme (BUS)

 • £7,500 off the cost and installation of a ground source heat pump

-Heating systems commissioned on or after 1 April 2022 date are entitled to support under the scheme.
+Heating systems commissioned up to 120 days before the application is submitted are entitled to support under the scheme.
 (Commissioning is the completion of installation and set-up of the system.)
 Installers must first open an account for the BUS with Ofgem, the scheme administrator, before submitting grant applications.

 Renewable heating systems in the following homes and small non-domestic properties are eligible for support through the BUS:

-• Those where the proposed installation capacity is 45kWth or less and where the system will provide for all the space heating and hot water demands.
+• Those where the proposed installation capacity is 45 kWh or less and where the system will provide for all the space heating and hot water demands.

 • Those where existing fossil fuel systems such as oil, gas or direct electricity will be fully replaced.